NUS-HPC-AI-Lab/Recurrent-Parameter-Generation/README.md

 ## Citation
 ```
 @misc{wang2025recurrent,
-      title={Recurrent Diffusion for Large-Scale Parameter Generation},
+      title={Scaling Up Parameter Generation: A Recurrent Diffusion Approach},
-      author={Wang, Kai and Tang, Dongwen and Zhao, Wangbo and You, Yang},
+      author={Wang, Kai and Tang, Dongwen and Zhao, Wangbo and Schürholt, Konstantin and Wang, Zhangyang and You, Yang},
       year={2025},
 }
 ```